CHTC/chtc-website-source/_uw-research-computing/data-recovery-fall2024.md

 ### Resume Running Jobs

 All HTC users should now have access to a empty `/staging` directory with a default quota of 100GB / 1000 items.
-This space can be used exactly like the previous `/staging` directories to run jobs.
+This space can be used exactly like the previous `/staging` directories to run jobs ([See our staging guide](https://chtc.cs.wisc.edu/uw-research-computing/file-avail-largedata)).

 A few notes about special circumstances:
 * **Group and project directories:** Group and project directories will need to be created manually -- contact the facilitators at chtc@cs.wisc.edu or fill out our [quota request form](https://chtc.cs.wisc.edu/uw-research-computing/quota-request) to have a group directory created.